 One severe and potentially fatal condition associated with lithium use is lithium toxicity.
 This occurs when the level of lithium in the blood becomes too high, leading to a variety of serious symptoms that require immediate medical attention.
 Lithium toxicity can occur due to several factors, such as taking too much of the medication, dehydration, interactions with other medications, or impaired kidney function.

 Dehydration is a significant risk factor as low blood volume increases the concentration of lithium.
-For this reason, it is important for individuals taking lithium to avoid dehydration by drinking plenty of fluids.
-It is also important for these individuals to talk with their healthcare provider when having illnesses that cause vomiting/diarrhea.
+For this reason, it is important to avoid dehydration by drinking plenty of fluids.
+Talk with your healthcare provider when having illnesses that cause vomiting and diarrhea.

-Early signs of lithium toxicity include diarrhea, vomiting, drowsiness, and muscular weakness.2 At high levels, symptoms can include giddiness, difficulty with coordination, blurred vision, and excessive urination.2 If there are concerns for lithium toxicity, immediate medical attention is necessary to prevent serious complications.
+Early signs of lithium toxicity include diarrhea, vomiting, drowsiness, and muscular weakness.1 At high levels, symptoms can include giddiness, difficulty with coordination, blurred vision, and excessive urination.1 If there are concerns for lithium toxicity, immediate medical attention is necessary to prevent serious complications.

 - Diarrhea